 I suggest a walk down the the Cultural Centre and Southbank.
 This was where expo 88 was.
 It has a lifestyle market on weekends, galleries, a lagoon and lots of other festivals and things.
-Definatly a good place to go...something always on! about 8 years ago
+Definatly a good place to go...something always on! over 8 years ago

 I would definitely agree, South Bank is the place to go.

 Friday night to Sunday night they have a street market.
 There are heaps of different restaurants, cafe's and bars.
 The scenery along the river is just gorgeous, and if the weather gets a little too hot for you there is man-made beach which is free public use.

 If you are looking for a great lunch, pop in at the Plough In for a burger, the place is always packed out and the food is great. about 8 years ago

 1. Go to South Bank and have a look around.
 Catch the street market if you can and take your swimming gear and use the artificial beach just like I did when I was a kid.